 You can cut porcelain and ceramic tiles with an inexpensive tool called a tile cutter, which has a scoring tool that slides along a smooth metal rod.
 Place the tile on the platform, align the cut line with the rod, draw the scoring tool once or twice over the tile, move the tile to the edge of the platform and break it along the score line.

-A wet saw with a carbide-grit blade that passes through a trough of water as it spins is also a good tool for cutting tiles.
+A wet saw with a carbide or diamond blade that passes through a trough of water as it spins is also a good tool for cutting tiles.
 Wearing gloves, goggles and old clothing to protect yourself from the spray, push the tile slowly through the blade to cut it.
 You can use the tile saw to cut notches, and you can use it in conjunction with tile nippers to cut curves, which are like overgrown toenail clippers, or you can just use the nippers.

 Step 6: Mix and Apply Grout